RubyLearning/blog/content/post/2015/04/06/rubyLearning-tutorial-translated-to-arabic.md

 totop = true
 ogphoto = "/blog/media/ruby3arabi-brand.png"
 +++
-AliOsm is young Libyan programmer, and started programming in 2011.
+Ali Osm is young Libyan programmer, and started programming in 2011.

 In 2014 he saw the Ruby programming language and liked it, and so he decided to create the [Ruby3arabi.com](http://ruby3arabi.com) site and he hopes to help